 With a limit of only 300 lb, the 2450 isn’t certified to hold users as large as the 7.8 AT is.

 My guess is that NordicTrack puts a smaller weight limit on this treadmill to make sure there aren’t any issues with the decline function, but I’m only speculating.

 Otherwise, both treadmills fold vertically for storage and use hydraulic assists to make the transition easier.

-Overall, the 7.8 AT is technically heavier-duty than the 2450, but I would argue both treadmills score pretty highly in this category (although the 7.8 AT’s weight limit is significantly higher).
+Overall, the 7.8 AT is larger and quite a bit heavier-duty than the 2450, but both treadmills score pretty highly in this category.

 Moving on, let’s talk motors.